Making Democracy Work: How News Media and Citizens Can Work Together

 7:00 p.m. on CAT TV

-The program will originate on Wednesday, March 11 at 7:00 p.m. and will be replayed on CAT TV (Mediacom Channel 85; Charter Communications Channel 983; and CenturyTel Prism Channel 98.
-Replay times on CAT TV are at 7 am on Tuesday, Thursday and Saturday and 7:30 pm on Monday, Wednesday, Friday and Sunday).
-The program will be available on the League website (lwvcbc.org) a few days after the show or at columbiaacess.tv.
+The program will originate on Wednesday, July 8 at 7:00 p.m. on CAT TV and will be replayed on Mediacom Channel 85, Charter Communications Channel 983 and CenturyTel Prism Channel 98.
+Replay times on CAT TV are at 7 a.m. on Tuesday, Thursday and Saturday and 7:30 p.m. on Monday, Wednesday, Friday and Sunday.